 Previous test results demonstrate that while some biometric technologies are improving, many tested technologies fall short in operational settings.
 Through S&T’s Biometric Technology Engine, the rallies challenge industry to develop biometric systems to meet the requirements of high-throughput operations, and employ controlled testing of candidate technologies in relevant scenarios.

 The rallies are held at the Maryland Test Facility (MdTF).
 The MdTF is designed for large scale volunteer testing.
-For more information, visit the MdTF web page.
+For more information, visit the MdTF rally website.

 The details of the next rally have not yet been announced.
-When these details have been confirmed, a timeline of events and information about submissions will be posted here and on the MdTF Biometric Technology Rally website.
+When these details have been confirmed, a timeline of events and information about submissions will be posted here and on the MdTF rally website.

-Check the MdTF Biometric Technology Rally website for the most up-to-date information on upcoming events, or to sign-up to be included in communication about future rallies.
+Check the MdTF rally website for the most up-to-date information about upcoming events, or to sign-up to be included in communication about future rallies.